rmosolgo/graphql-ruby/guides/subscriptions/implementation.md

----
-layout: guide
-doc_stub: false
-search: true
-section: Subscriptions
-title: Implementation
+# Implementation
-desc: Subscription execution and delivery
-index: 3
----

-The {{ "GraphQL::Subscriptions" | api_doc }} plugin is a base class for implementing subscriptions.
+The [GraphQL::Subscriptions](rdoc-ref:GraphQL::Subscriptions) plugin is a base class for implementing subscriptions.

 Each method corresponds to a step in the subscription lifecycle.
-See the API docs for method-by-method documentation: {{ "GraphQL::Subscriptions" | api_doc }}.
+See the API docs for method-by-method documentation: [GraphQL::Subscriptions](rdoc-ref:GraphQL::Subscriptions).

-Also, see the {% internal_link "Pusher implementation guide", "subscriptions/pusher_implementation" %}, the {% internal_link "Ably implementation guide", "subscriptions/ably_implementation" %}, the {% internal_link "ActionCable implementation guide", "subscriptions/action_cable_implementation" %} or {{ "GraphQL::Subscriptions::ActionCableSubscriptions" | api_doc }} docs for an example implementation.
+Also, see the [Pusher implementation guide](subscriptions/pusher_implementation), the [Ably implementation guide](subscriptions/ably_implementation), the [ActionCable implementation guide](subscriptions/action_cable_implementation) or [GraphQL::Subscriptions::ActionCableSubscriptions](rdoc-ref:GraphQL::Subscriptions::ActionCableSubscriptions) docs for an example implementation.

 ## Considerations